Amaez/Amaez/README.md

 Experience working on internal production applications for one of America's largest car rental companies, including a complex form application and an international agent-to-renter messaging platform using React and Twilio.

 My main tech stack is React/Javascript, Typescript, HTML/CSS, NodeJS, and SQL.
-I love working on frontend design and am transitioning to a fullstack skillset.
+I love working on frontend design but am also transitioning to a fullstack skillset.

 **Currently learning:**
 - SQL